Meet Aussie teen Molly Picklum: a Championship Tour rookie on a mission

 Isn’t it crazy?
 It’s definitely nerve-wracking and humbling, but it also excites me to get out of my comfort zone.
 Hopefully, because it’s Pipe it will take away some of the nerves because the wave requires so much attention I won’t be able to overthink the rest, but I also think there will be more noise than I ever could have imagined with it being my first CT event.
 I know that there’ll be a lot of people’s opinions coming into it but I’ll stay on my program and do my best.

-Tahiti is on the women’s program for the first time this year too, are you keen to have a crack at Teahupo'o?
+Tahiti is on the women’s programme for the first time this year too, are you keen to have a crack at Teahupo'o?

 Definitely.
 Tahiti looks like the most beautiful place on the planet, but it’s definitely nerve-wracking, Chopes looks like a very scary wave, but again, if I’m prepared and have the right equipment and right headgear I should be fine.
 I’m someone who puts my head down and gives it my all, even if I am a bit scared.
 I feel that being tentative out there will be far more consequential anyway.